LoayHalawani/To-Do-List/README.md

    - git clone https://github.com/LoayHalawani/To-Do-List.git
    - cd to-do-list

-2. Create the database
+2. Setup the database

    - Download and install PostgreSQL
-   - Replace the value of the password field in to-do-list/server/db.js with the password created during the PostgreSQL installation process
+   - Replace the value of the password field in server/db.js with the password created during the PostgreSQL installation process
    - psql -U postgres
    - Should there be any issues with the previous command, make sure that the "lib" and "bin" folders inside the PostgreSQL installation directory are included in the PATH environment variable
    - Enter the password created during the PostgreSQL installation process
-   - Execute the first query of to-do-list/server/database.sql
+   - Execute the first query of server/database.sql
    - \c todo_db
-   - Execute the second query of to-do-list/server/database.sql
+   - Execute the second query of server/database.sql

-3. Set up the server-side
+3. Setup the server-side

    - cd server
    - npm install